TahuTech/zmk-config-yuri/README.md

 # zmk-config-yuri

-this zmk config on yuri with nice!nano v2
+this zmk config on yuri keyboard powered with nice!nano v2